wumpus/pandas-appender/README.md

 * Pandas: `df_new = df.append()  # df is not changed`
 * DF_Appender: `dfa_new = dfa.append()  # modifies dfa, and dfa_new == dfa`

-### pandas.DataFrame.append will promote types, while DF_Appender is strict

-* Pandas: append `0.1` to an integer column, and the column will be promoted to float
-* DF_Appender: when initialized with `dtypes=` or an existing DataFrame, appending `0.1` to an integer column causes `0.1` to be cast to an integer, i.e. `0`.